iDebugAll/nextbox-ui-plugin/README.md

 The Plugin can control the visibility of the layers and/or specific nodes on the topology view.<br/>
 The visibility control is currently implemented for specific device roles, device tags, unconnected devices, and passive devices:<br/>

-  - Inifial visibility behavior for specific device roles is controlled by 'undisplayed_device_role_slugs' plugin parameter.
+  - Initial visibility behavior for specific device roles is controlled by 'undisplayed_device_role_slugs' plugin parameter.
 Listed device role slugs are hidden on initial view load, you may then hide/display any layer with a control button on the topology view page.<br/>

-  - Inifial visibility behavior for specific device tags is controlled by 'undisplayed_device_tags' plugin parameter.
-Devices with tags matching listed tag resular expressions are hidden on initial view load, you may then hide/display any layer with a control button on the topology view page.<br/>
+  - Initial visibility behavior for specific device tags is controlled by 'undisplayed_device_tags' plugin parameter.
+Devices with tags matching listed tag regular expressions are hidden on initial view load, you may then hide/display any layer with a control button on the topology view page.<br/>
   By default, the plugin lists all discovered device tags in Select Layers menu.
 You can use 'select_layers_list_include_device_tags' and 'select_layers_list_exclude_device_tags' plugin parameters to filter the included tags.<br/>
   All three tag visibility control parameters are optional lists of regular expressions.
 Tags matching 'undisplayed_device_tags' are always listed in Select Layers menu.
 Empty or unset 'select_layers_list_include_device_tags' allows all discovered tags to be listed in Select layers menu.
-If set, 'select_layers_list_include_device_tags' works as an allow list for matched tags. 'select_layers_list_exclude_device_tags' filters out matched tags from the list, expept for ones matching 'undisplayed_device_tags'.
+If set, 'select_layers_list_include_device_tags' works as an allow list for matched tags. 'select_layers_list_exclude_device_tags' filters out matched tags from the list, excpept for ones matching 'undisplayed_device_tags'.

   - Initial visibility behavior for unconnected nodes is controlled by DISPLAY_UNCONNECTED boolean plugin parameter.<br/>
-  By default unconnected nodes are being displayed.
+  By default, unconnected nodes are being displayed.
 Set DISPLAY_UNCONNECTED to False to hide them on initial topology view load.<br/>
   A separate 'Hide/Display Unconnected' button may then be used to hide or display those nodes.

-  - Initical visibility for passive devices (patch pannels, PDUs) is controlled by DISPLAY_PASSIVE_DEVICES boolean plugin parameter.
+  - Initial visibility for passive devices (patch panels, PDUs) is controlled by DISPLAY_PASSIVE_DEVICES boolean plugin parameter.
 A device is considered passive if it has cables connected to Front and Rear Ports only and not to Interfaces.<br/>Passive devices are hidden by default.
 You can display them with 'Display Passive Devices' button on the topology view page. <br/>
   Actual multi-cable connections between the end-devices a replaced by the direct logical connection once the passive devices are hidden.
-This logical direct link may be displayed regardless of the passive devices visibility in addition to the cabling across patch pannels if you set DISPLAY_LOGICAL_MULTICABLE_LINKS plugin paramenter to True.
+This logical direct link may be displayed regardless of the passive device visibility in addition to the cabling across patch panels if you set DISPLAY_LOGICAL_MULTICABLE_LINKS plugin parameter to True.
 DISPLAY_LOGICAL_MULTICABLE_LINKS is set to False by default.
-This parameter only affects the initical logical link visibility.
+This parameter only affects the initial logical link visibility.
 With hidden passive devices, it is always being displayed.<br/>
 <br/>

 Device layers are ordered automatically by default.
 You can control this behavior with INITIAL_LAYOUT plugin parameter.
 Valid options are 'vertical', 'horizontal', and 'auto'.<br/>